ron2015schmitt/Mathematiques-old/README.md

 ## EXAMPLE Makefile

-An example makefile, [examples/Makefile](examples/Makefile),  is included for your convenience.
+An example makefile, `example/Makefile`, is created during [configuration](configuration) for your convenience.

 *AFTER CONFIGURATION*, copy this makefile to YOUR source code directory (or cut and paste into an existing makefile).

+Here is an example of a [typical Makefile](doc/sample/Makefile).

 ## EXAMPLE Code File